 11) Nasal sprays to help relieve influenza are available over the counter.
 One product is called Flu Relief.
 Nasal sprays are not as popular as most other remedies though because many people dislike using nasal sprays.

 12) Fever, headaches, and aching muscles are common symptoms of the flu.
 Acetaminophen or ibuprofen, both available over the counter can help lessen the pain.

 13) A relentless coughing may be present when an individual has the flu.
 There are many over the counter cough medicines, such as Robitussin (which has specific formulas of its products for helping with flu symptoms), to help relieve a cough associated with the flu.

 14) Congestion is another symptom that a person may get the flu.
 An oral decongestant can help loosen the congestion.
 Again there are many over the counter products available to fight flu symptoms such as congestion.
 Vick’s vapor rub can also help ease congestion.

 15) A sore throat can be another bothersome symptom of the flu.
 Throat lozenges or sprays can help with the pain.
 I gargle with warm salt water every hour when my throat is sore.
 It’s a remedy my Mom used when I was little.
 It worked for me then and it still works for me now.

-17) Drink in plenty of fluids when you have the flu, but stay away from beverages with caffeine because caffeinated beverages act as mild diuretics.
-Water is the best choice however can be grueling for someone who feels sick to drink enough of.
+17) Drink plenty of fluids when you have the flu, but stay away from beverages with caffeine because caffeinated beverages act as mild diuretics.
+Water is the best choice, however, can be grueling for someone who feels sick to drink enough of.
 Additional smart choices are clear juices, Pedialyte and Gatorade (or any of the other sports drinks available) as well as flavored water.